majirajib4747/Project4_Team2/README.md

 ### Logistic Regression <br>
 * Testing Score : 0.9333333333333333

 Among these models Logistic Regression is best Model.
 This would be the most cost effective model to run for patient diagnosis in early stages of the disease.
 Early detection is more desireable so that the patients and their families can be prepared for exploring more potential clinical options.
-The model is saved with the title "final_model.pkl".
 Lastly, we had built a simple UI to predict the Alzheimer probality based on the questionnaire.

-**Modules and description:**<br>
+## How to run the model:<br>

-Supervised_RegressionModel_Alzheimer_Logistic regression.ipynb - Data fetching, data cleansing, and model export<br>
+1. Open "Supervised_RegressionModel_Alzheimer_Logistic regression.ipynb" for data fetching, data cleansing, and model exports.<br>
+2. Input the OASIS Dataset from [Kaggle]( https://www.kaggle.com/code/ahmedghobashi/detecting-early-alzheimer-s/input) after downloading it onto your machine.
-final_model.pkl - Final Model pkl file <br>
-column_names.pkl - Input features pkl file<br>
+3. Output files: final_model.pkl - Final Model pkl file, column_names.pkl - Input features pkl file.<br>
-Flask_api_model_deployment.py - Flask API to predict the model <br>
-UI_Predict.html - HTML Code to give inputs and predict the value.
+4. Run the flask file "Flask_api_model_deployment.py" for the UI screen. <br>
+5. "UI_Predict.html" is the HTML Code that allows users to input values.
+The predicted values will be the results.

 ## Convolutional Neural Network

 Next we explored supplementary image processing techniques using an OASIS MRI dataset.
 Our objective was to create a Convolutional Neural Network with 1 hidden layer that could determine if a new image of a MRI scan could lead to the diagnosis of Alzheimer's disease.
 We used the Rectified Linear Unit (ReLU) for the Activation function for the Input and hidden layers and used Softmax Activation.
 Images were organized on Google Drive and catagorized into three classes: Moderate Demented, Mild Demented, and Very Mild Demented.

 The MRI dataset of patients diagnosed with Alzheimer's can be found [here.](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset)

-* Select the folder called "OASIS_MRI_Image_Processing".
-The file "alzheimer-detection-and-classification-oasis-data.ipynb" will run the code.
-* Request access to [Google Drive folder](https://drive.google.com/drive/folders/1BM7i7OU4pHrukjwFYiMMQL0WyNlAlK0q?usp=drive_link) for images.

 The data was prepared in two different ways: <br>
 1. Alzheimer Detection: Predict whether the patient has Alzheimer's disease or not (non vs all other categories). <br>